-The Accounts have been prepared on the basis that the Group is a going concern.
-The provisions in the Code on the going concern accounting requirements reflect the economic and statutory environment in which local authorities operate.
-These provisions confirm that, as authorities cannot be created or dissolved without statutory prescription, it would not be appropriate for their financial statements to be prepared on anything other than a going concern basis.
+The concept of a going concern assumes that the functions of the Police and Crime Commissioner and the Force will continue operational in existence for the foreseeable future.
+The provisions in the Code (Code Of Practice On Local Authority Accounting In The United Kingdom 2019/20) in respect of going concern reporting requirements reflect the economic and statutory environment in which Police and Crime Commissioners and police forces operate.
+These provisions confirm that, as Police and Crime Commissioners and police forces cannot be created or dissolved without statutory prescription, they must prepare their financial statements on a going concern basis of accounting.